mounikasadineni01/Reactjs-tutorial/README.md

 # React Js

+- Is fas because it can do effiecent DOM manipulations using virtual DOM.

 - ^ caret inmstall minor versions whereas tilde ~ install major versions

 - JSX code is transpiled before it reaches the JS engine/browser- done by parcel because of babel